Cognizant-RDMAI/Open-Anomaly-Detection-Model/README.md

         ├── input
         └── ...
 ```
-Use the ```multiparameter.py``` to run the full pipeline
+Use the ```multiParameter.py``` to run the full pipeline

 ### Running the Model
 Input multi parameter data stream could be obtain from JSON.
-Run the full multiParameter.ipynb model for data stream.
-The pipeline performs the following steps:
+Run the full ```multiParameter.py`` model over multi-parameter data stream.

-Tiling: Splits each large GeoTIFF into 512×512 pixel tiles.
-Image Enhancement & Conversion: Applies contrast stretching and converts tiles to PNG format.
-YOLOv8 Inference: Detects slurry tanks in each PNG tile using the trained YOLOv8 model.
-Geo-referencing & Export: Converts bounding boxes to geographic coordinates and exports all detections to a single .geojson file.
-Processed outputs are stored under:datasets/satellite/<your_folder>/processing/

-### Inference Parameters (Customizable in Code)
-You can modify the following in the script to suit your dataset:

-INPUT_FOLDER – path to folder with .tif images
-TILE_SIZE – size of image tiles (default is 512)
-MODEL_PATH – path to your trained best.pt weights
-CLASS_NAMES – list of classes your model can detect